Skip to main content

 Find a Lawyer

 The police can stop somebody they think may have committed a crime.
-They are also entitled to pat the individual down to determine if they have any weapons on them.
-But, the police aren’t allowed to target people arbitrarily.
+They are also entitled to pat the individual down to determine whether they have any weapons, but the police aren’t allowed to target people arbitrarily.
 They also can’t single someone out based on their race, ethnicity, religion, or other protected characteristic.

-Imagine you’re minding your business when, suddenly, a police officer approaches you.
-They have questions for you, and you aren’t sure how to respond.
-When you hesitate in responding, the officer aggressively pushes you against a fence and does a pat-down search of your outer clothing to check for concealed weapons.
-Instead, they discover a vial of cocaine.
+Imagine you’re sitting at a bus stop when a police officer approaches you.
+They begin asking questions, and you aren’t sure how to respond.
+When you hesitate, the officer aggressively pushes you against a fence and does a pat-down search of your outer clothing to check for concealed weapons.
+Instead, they discover a baggie of marijuana.
+Unfortunately for you, weed isn’t legal in your state.

 Whether the officer acted within the law in this scenario depends on whether the court will characterize the search as a “stop and frisk.”
 A stop and frisk occurs when a police officer stops you for questioning and pats down your clothing to see if you’re carrying a gun, knife, or other weapon.
 Although the U.S. Supreme Court has upheld this practice, there are still boundaries that police cannot cross.

-Imagine a police officer is on patrol and becomes suspicious of two individuals he observes staring into a store window.
-They seem like they might be casing the store for a robbery.
+A police officer on patrol may become suspicious of two individuals he observes staring into a store window, believing be casing the store for a robbery.
 When the officer approaches them, they ask one of the individuals a question.
 The person mumbles a response.
 Can the officer forcefully spin them around and pat down their outer clothing to check for dangerous weapons?

 These were the basic facts of Terry v.
 Ohio.
 This precedent-setting 1968 Supreme Court case settled the law regarding searches during a stop and frisk.